Portfolio Development and Assessment

 • What kind of learning is eligible for credit through the SAIL Program?

 The SAIL program does not assess prior experiences; rather it assesses the learning obtained from those life experiences that is supported by a scholarly/theory-rich academic base and not duplicative of credit already earned.
-MSPS's SAIL program is guided by the Council for Adult and Experiential Learning's (CAEL) Ten Standards for Assessment.
+SPS's SAIL program is guided by the Council for Adult and Experiential Learning's (CAEL) Ten Standards for Assessment.

 • What are the timelines associated with the SAIL Program?